 - Letters and numbers: your child is developing understanding of letters and numbers.
 They may point out when they see the letter C or the number 2

 - Retelling events: narratives and storytelling is increasing in sentence complexity and in duration; your child has increased their ability to remain on the same topic

 - Code switching: your child understands “indoor voice” and “outdoor voice”; they speak in a softer voice when playing with their babydoll compared to when playing with friends

 There you have it.
 This list includes (but certainly is not limited to), some of the most common and evidenced-based speech and language-related milestones from birth to 5.
 If you have found that your child met one or fewer of these milestones within their age range, it may be appropriate to reach out to their pediatrician and/or a speech-language pathologist in your area.

-If you're looking for a quick overview, we have a "snapshot" version Speech and Language Milestones: Birth to 5 also on our site!
+We have a "snapshot" version Speech and Language Milestones: Birth to 5 also on our site.